Anatomy

 Treatment includes relief from pain-inducing activity, stretching and slowly increasing strength training of the triceps muscles within the pain threshold.

-Localising whether the injury is located in the muscle, in the fascia or in the muscle tendon is of great importance for the speed of rehabilitation.
-This can often be determined by clinical examination.
-If in doubt, ultrasound or MRI scans can pinpoint the localisation of the injury.
+Identifying whether the injury is located in the muscle, the fascia or the tendon is crucial to the speed of recovery.
+This can often be determined during the clinical examination.
+If in doubt, ultrasound or MRI scans can reveal the location of the injury.

 Surgery is usually only indicated for total tears at the tendon attachment at the tip of the ulna (olecranon ulna).